celeritas-project/evd/README.md

 ```

 ## Input files and flags
-- `geometry.gdml`: Loads the gdml geometry. **This is the only mandatory
+- `geometry.gdml`: Load the gdml geometry. **This is the only mandatory
   input**.
-- `simulation.root`: Loads the simulation run.
+- `simulation.root`: Load the simulation run.
 Compatible with
   [benchmarks/geant4_validation_app](https://github.com/celeritas-project/benchmarks/tree/main/geant4-validation-app)
   and `celeritas::RootStepWriter`.
-- `-vis [vis_level]`: Sets the visualization level of the gdml.
+- `-vis [vis_level]`: Set the visualization level of the gdml.
 Higher values =
   more details.
-Default: `1`.
+Default value is `1`.
+- `-noworld`: Hide world volme.
 - `-e [event_id]`: Event number to be displayed.
 If negative, all events are
   drawn.
 Default: `0`.
 - `-s`: Show step points.
 - `-cms`: For `cms2018.gdml` only.
-Loads the CMS geometry without the
+Load the CMS geometry without the
-  surrounding building and sets the LHC beamline to invisible.
+  surrounding building and set the LHC beamline to invisible.

 ## Interface
 ### Keyboard / mouse commands